 Services that are covered for you What you must pay when you get these services

 Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays • Radiation (radium and isotope) therapy including technician materials and supplies • Surgical supplies, such as dressings • Splints, casts, and other devices used to reduce fractures and dislocations • Laboratory tests • Blood - including storage and administration.
 All components of blood are covered beginning with the first pint used • Other outpatient diagnostic tests You pay a \$0 copay for diagnostic procedures and tests

 Prior Authorization may be required.

 Referral may be required.

 You pay a \$0 copay for lab services

 Prior Authorization may be required.

 Referral may be required.

 You pay 20% coinsurance for therapeutic radiological services

 Prior Authorization may be required.

 Referral may be required.

-You pay a \$0 copay for outpatient diagnostic radiological services.
+You pay \$0 coinsurance for Ultrasound, other general imaging, diagnostic DEXA scans and diagnostic mammograms.

+You pay \$75 coinsurance for MRI, CT, and PET scans.

 Prior Authorization may be required.

 Referral may be required.

 You pay a \$0 copay for X-ray services

 Prior Authorization may be required.

 Referral may be required.

-Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
-You pay a \$0 copay for outpatient hospital observation services
+Outpatient hospital observation

+Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.